tripleee/sloshy/README.md

 which keeps an eye on a selected list of rooms, and makes sure they are not frozen.

+To prevent a room from freezing, Sloshy enters the room and writes a message, which marks the room as active again.

 The threshold is currently set to 12 days since the previous message, to leave some leeway for possible accidents
 (the freeze happens after 14 days of inactivity;